 Yes, getting a DUI is frustrating.
-But, don’t make the mistake we see, mainly from younger drivers who taking out anger on their family and friends and not helping their case go smoother.
-Your family want to help you even if they don’t know the best way how.
+But, don’t make the mistake we see, mainly from younger drivers who take out their anger on their family and friends and not helping their case go smoother.
+Your family wants to help you even if they don’t know the best way how.

 Instead: If you feel yourself getting angry around a family member or friend, acknowledge their effort and then try changing the subject.
 You could say, “I know you’re trying to help, but it’s stressful for me to talk about this.
 Let’s talk about something else”.

 Mistake #2: Being naive about the court system.

 If you think representing yourself or getting a public defender to represent you in a DUI case is a good idea, you’re being overly simplistic about a complicated courtroom process.
 The laws around California DUI are complex, and we’ve heard countless stories about people representing themselves only to become another number on the district attorney’s roster for setting an example to others.